 This school year, Central Nine will offer 27 varied career and technical programs, two of which are held off-campus at post-secondary institutions.
-All programs are funded by the sending partner school corporations.
-Each student attends either the A.M. or P.M. session every school day and the remainder of the student's school day is spent at the home high school their partner school so that he/she may complete the required courses for graduation and participate in extracurricular activities.
+All programs are funded by the - partner school corporations.
+Each student attends either the A.M. or P.M. session every school day and the remainder of the student's school day is spent at - their partner school so that he/she may complete the required courses for graduation and participate in extracurricular activities.
 Most programs offer dual credit and/or certification.

-2019-2020 2020-2021 STUDENT HANDBOOK
+2020-2021 STUDENT HANDBOOK